 The idea for Arbor Day originated in the 1870s in Nebraska.
-Julius Sterling Morton was a journalist who moved to the state in 1854, and, together with his wife, bought 160 acres of land for their property, where they planted several trees and shrubbery in what was previously a mostly bare plain.
+Julius Sterling Morton was a journalist who moved to the state in 1854.

-As the new editor for the Nebraska City News, Morton saw the perfect opportunity to spread awareness about trees and their importance for the ecosystem, a message that made Nebraskans realize that their state was lacking in green spaces.
+Morton, as the new editor for the Nebraska City News, found the perfect opportunity to spread awareness about the importance of trees in the ecosystem.

 This made Nebraskans realize how barren and void of greenery the state is.
 Soon after, Morton became a part of the Nebraska Board of Agriculture.

 In 1872, he suggested a dedicated day should be created for planting trees.
 The board accepted his proposal from him and so, Arbor Day was born.